Skip to content Skip to sidebar Skip to footer

 Allergies are another common concern.
 Fabrics that are more hypoallergenic tend to prevent allergens from penetrating into the fabric and remain on the surface where they can be brushed / vacuumed off.

-If untreated, mold and mildew will leave you with a musty odor and discolored fabrics that will rot until they eventually disintegrate.
-Scary stuff!
+If untreated, mould and mildew will leave you with a musty odour and discoloured fabrics that will rot until they eventually disintegrate.

 Have you gotten all that?
 Excellent!
 It’s time to learn about the different types of upholstery fabrics there are widely available.